-Paramahamsa Sri Swami Vishwananda is a Vaishnava Acharya in the Sri Sampradaya, a spiritual lineage that lovingly worships Sriman Narayanaya and Divine Mother through bhakti.
+Paramahamsa Sri Swami Vishwananda is a Vaishnava Acharya in a spiritual lineage that lovingly worships Sriman Narayanaya and Divine Mother through bhakti.
 As an Acharya, He promotes Sanatana Dharma, the eternal path of loving God.

 In the same time-honoured and respected tradition of the Acharyas before Him, He has written commentaries on important scriptures.
-Today, His commentaries are cherished sources of inspiration, including the Shreemad Bhagavad Gita and Shreemad Bhagavatam among others.
+Today, His commentaries are cherished sources of inspiration, including the Shreemad Bhagavad Gita and Essence of the Shreemad Bhagavatam among others.

 2008 Initiated as Acharya

 An Acharya is an honoured teacher and the title is awarded only to those who exemplify the teachings of the spiritual lineage.
 As an Acharya, Paramahamsa Vishwananda has the authority to interpret and pass on the values and practices of the lineage as He sees fit.

 Vaishnavas are bhaktas, lovers of the Lord.
 They are characterised by their personal relationship and eternal, loving devotional service to Narayana, the Supreme Lord.

 Om Namo Narayanaya

 Om Namo Narayanaya is the highest mantra of Bhakti Marga.
 Originally, it was through the grace of Ramanuja Acharya that this once secret mantra was made available to liberate everyone.
 In essence, the mantra means:

 'I salute the Lord, in whom all things abide and who abides in all things.'